AccessLint/voiceover.js/README.md

 ```javascript
 await voiceOver.rotor({ menu: 'Landmarks', find: 'search' }); // navigate directly to a heading using the web rotor
 ```

-### Troubleshooting

-- If the program exits without quitting VoiceOver, press Command-F5 or close the VoiceOver caption panel using the X button.

 ## Examples